AdamBoley/Beergate/README.md

 Given that I was using code that is largely identical to that of the walkthrough project, I can only assume that this is an artefact of the upgrade to Django v4.1

+12/8/22:
+When adding a form that would allow users to post beer reviews, I encountered a 404 error where the user_review.html page could not be located, despite being present.
+Tutor support were eventually able to find the problem - the UserReview url path had to be above the BeerReviewSingle path, per the [URL dispatcher documentation](https://docs.djangoproject.com/en/4.1/topics/http/urls/).
+Once this had been implemented, the page displayed as expected.
+However, the form did not display.
+This proved easy to diagnose - in views.py I had `"user_review": UserReviewForm()` in the dictionary of the return render, whereas I was using `user_review_form` in the templating language of `user_review.html`.
+Changing the view code to `user_review_form` caused the form entry fields to be displayed as expected.
+A quick test using a beer called Surrey Nirvana from the Hogsback brewery confirmed that the form was working and had been submitted to the backend.
+Logging in as the superuser allowed me to approve this entry, and it was then displayed as expected.
+Formatting remains an issue, but this should be easily corrected.

+One issue remains - on the front-end form, per the model, there is an image field.
+An image can be selected using a standard image upload interface, but this does not appear to be passed into the admin backend, as the image name there defaults to the placeholder image.

+It is also worth noting that the slug is not generated until the review is accessed for approval.
+This could cause problems if reviews are blanket approved without accessing them - this requires testing to be fully sure.

+It should also be noted that during the Tutor support session, I was advised to downgrade to Django 3.2.
+As a result, the CSRF token fix mentioned above was removed, on the assumption that it would no longer be necessary.
+The bug and the solution have been documented should the problem arise again.

 # Testing